phpbb/documentation/development/extensions/tutorial_testing.rst

 public).
 In order to do that, you need to set up your extension as a project on `GitHub <https://github.com>`_ (free of charge, when your project is public).

-If you need help, setting up git and creating your GitHub project, please have a look at the `Help section <https://help.github.com/>`_ on Github.
+If you need help setting up git and creating your GitHub project, please have a look at the `Help section <https://help.github.com/>`_ on Github.
 Especially the two highlighted topics at the top: